MultiChoice: Composition

-SuperSport is a collection of sports channels broadcast on the DStv satellite and GOtv terrestrial services.
+SuperSport is a collection of sports channels broadcast on satellite (DStv and CANAL+) and terrestrial (GOtv) services.
 It was established as a sports segment on the M-Net in 1988 and became an individual channel in 1995.
 It is affiliated with ESPN, Sky Sports and Fox Sports Australia and since 2003 has expanded to over 20 sports-and-leagues-specific TV channels.
 It also owns a football club called SuperSport United F.C.